TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 * **Load Detection:** The chip continuously monitors the power output.
 When it detects a load, it activates *Standby Mode* to supply power to the connected device.
 * **Load Removal Detection:** If the load drops below *45mA* for a continuous period of at least *32 seconds*, the chip shuts off the boost converter and switches to *Off Mode*.

-> [!TIP]
-> A user once reported that the chip worked properly but stopped after exactly 33 seconds.
-This behavior was due to the *automatic load removal detection*.
-The user's load was too small to sustain *Standby Mode*.
-To prevent this, you can increase the load above *45mA* (e.g., by adding a small LED or resistor).
-Alternatively, you can enable the power output manually using the push button connector in regular intervals to reset the load removal timer (see below).